aws/copilot-cli/site/content/docs/concepts/services.en.md

 require advanced configuration.

 Note that an Application Load Balancer is an environment-level resource, and is shared by all Load Balanced Web Services within the environment.
-To learn more, see [here](environments.en.md#load-balancers-and-dns).
-However, a Network Load Balancer is a service-level resource, and hence is not shared across services.
+To learn more, go [here](environments.en.md#load-balancers-and-dns).
+In contrast, a Network Load Balancer is a service-level resource, and hence is not shared across services.

 Below is a diagram for a Load Balanced Web Service that involves an Application Load Balancer only.